 The web client end will be a Single Page Application (SPA) enabling a user to interact with the application through an UI.
 This module will be implemented with React and React Router.

 For this use case, the web application was built using NodeJS.
-Adding to this some external libraries/frameworks were used to support the UI development: Material UI; CodeMirror; Formik; Yup.
+Adding to this some external libraries/frameworks worthy of noting were used to support the UI development: Material UI; CodeMirror; Formik; Yup.
 These are explained in more detail below.

 To take advantage of React and follow good development practices, on this project there is a concern to implement components with a modular design.
 With this approach the components can be reused in different pages making the application more modular and loosely coupled.